cats-of-the-world/boitata/docs/src/reference/blueprints.md

 ## On the server

-The [web UI / server](../interfaces/server.md) runs blueprints too, but **by name** rather than by path: start it with `--blueprints-dir <dir>` and it offers every `.yaml` in that directory (by file stem) in the run form and at `GET /api/blueprints`.
-Only those vetted names are accepted — the server never reads an arbitrary path from a network request.
+The [web UI / server](../interfaces/server.md) runs blueprints too, but by name rather than by path: start it with `--blueprints-dir <dir>` and it offers every `.yaml` in that directory (by file stem) in the run form and at `GET /api/blueprints`.
+Only those vetted names are accepted; the server never reads an arbitrary path from a network request.
 Point it at `examples/blueprints`, or your own directory: